wserr/Snake/README.md

 ## Playing the game

-With this simple example, you can play the game by pressing the `menu` button while turning the odroid on.
+You can play the game by pressing the `menu` button while turning the odroid on.

 ## Issues & feature requests